 Black Mold Removal in Layton & Davis County, UT

 “Black mold” is the term most homeowners use when they discover dark, suspicious growth in a basement, crawlspace, or behind damaged drywall.
 In professional use, it refers specifically to Stachybotrys chartarum — a toxigenic mold species that requires prolonged moisture to establish and produces mycotoxins that create health risks beyond the allergenic effects of more common mold types.
-Finding it in your Davis County home warrants immediate action and professional remediation.
+Finding it in your Davis County home warrants immediate action and professional mold remediation.

 At Upkeep Water Damage Restoration, we remove black mold from homes and businesses throughout Layton, Clearfield, Kaysville, Syracuse, and the surrounding Davis County area.
 Our IICRC-certified technicians follow the full S520 remediation protocol — containment, physical removal, HEPA air filtration, antimicrobial treatment, and post-remediation clearance verification.
 We also identify and correct the moisture source, which is the only way to ensure it does not return.